grossamos/homepage/content/about/_index.md

 Hello there, again...

-As you may have gathered from my quick introduction on my [homepage](/), I'm a software Developer.
+As you may have gathered from the quick introduction on my [homepage](/), I'm a software Developer.

 As such, I spend most of my time cruising around Arch linux, developing in C, Java, Vala, Dart and a bunch of other languages and frameworks.
 If you're ever interested in how cool I am, be sure to take a look at [all of the configs from my Arch setup](https://github.com/grossamos/.dotfiles).